5 reasons to feel optimistic about your savings

 A bar chart comparing the annual tax allowance for Pensions and ISAs.

-For the 2023/24 tax year, you’ve got an ISA allowance of £20,000 to save or invest.
+For each of the 2023/24 and 2024/25 tax years, you’ve got an ISA allowance of £20,000 to save or invest.
 The returns your money makes inside an ISA are free from tax, so you get to keep more of what you make.

 For longer-term goals like retirement, the amount you can pay in each year, and benefit from tax relief, has gone up from £40,000 to £60,000 (depending on your income).